Mxdium/OculusIRC/README.md

 # OculusIRC
-OculusIRC - a cleanr, lightwight and efficient IRC client to suit all your needs.
+OculusIRC - a cleaner, lightwight and efficient IRC client to suit all your needs.

-:thumbsup: